sjtrimble/angular/aio/content/getting-started/index.md

 The `AsyncPipe` used in the template subscribes to the `products` observable that emits the array of products.
 The `NgFor` directive iterates over each product and binds a `product` to an `app-product-preview` component.
 Learn more about pipes in the [Pipes Guide](guide/pipes).

 2. Add the `app-product-list` component to your `app.component.html` below the `app-side-nav` component.
+Delete the `app-product-preview` component.

 <code-example header="src/app/app.component.html (Product List)" path="getting-started/src/app/app.component.1.html" region="product-list">
 </code-example>